johnmichaelkuczynski/NEWASKJM.XYZ/replit.md

 # Ask A Philosopher - Philosophical Q&A Application

 ### Overview
 "Ask A Philosopher" is a unified application for deep philosophical discourse with 59 philosophical and literary figures.
-It offers six operational sections: philosophical Q&A chat, Model Builder, Paper Writer, Quote Generator, Dialogue Creator, and Debate Creator.
+It offers seven operational sections: philosophical Q&A chat, Model Builder, Paper Writer, Quote Generator, Dialogue Creator, Interview Creator, and Debate Creator.
 The platform uses actual writings and advanced AI to provide nuanced, contextually rich responses, enabling multi-author conversations through a Retrieval-Augmented Generation (RAG) system.
 Its purpose is to provide a robust platform for exploring complex philosophical and literary concepts, enhancing understanding through direct engagement with historical thinkers, with significant market potential in education and intellectual discourse.
 The application is powered by the Kuczynski Philosophical Database (v32_CONCEPTUAL_ATOMISM + WORK-043 + VERBATIM), containing 892 high-quality positions and 1,015 verbatim text chunks from original source works across 5 major philosophers, with an average RAG retrieval relevance of 0.850.

 ### User Preferences
 - **Response Style**: Crisp, direct, no academic bloat.
 Short sentences.
 Clear logic.
 No throat-clearing.
 Get to the point immediately.
 Default is Auto mode (no word limit); user can specify word count if desired.